raymondwcs/claudia/booking/README.md

   }
 }
 ```
-3. Locate the endpoint's URL.
+3. Locate the endpoint's URL that appears at the end of the output of the deploy command.
 4. Submit a RESTful request to AWS to read one booking document.
 ```
 curl -X GET "https://XXXXXXXXXX.execute-api.us-east-1.amazonaws.com/latest/api/booking/BK002"